BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

     --dtprofile=s...
         affects only the xml2 report; can be specified multiple times;
-        defines names of profiles to be used to generate an example DT instance
+        defines profiles to be used to generate an example DT instance

+        for example, specify Baseline to select the latest version of the Baseline pofile, or Baseline:1 to select the Baseline:1 profile

+        base and extends attributes are honored, so (for example), Baseline:2 will automatically include Baseline:1 requirements

     --dtspec=s
         affects only the xml2 report; has an affect only when --dtprofile is